 Working conditions in Singapore are strictly regulated by the Employment Act, and contracts are often detailed and strict.
-As a consequence, workers’ protests and strikes are rather rare.
-While a lot of aspects of your employment in Singapore might be determined by legal clauses, you can always try to negotiate flexible working hours and other details with your company.
+As a consequence, workers’ protests and strikes are rare.
+While many aspects of your employment in Singapore might be determined by legal clauses, you can always try to negotiate flexible working hours and other details with your company.

 According to the Employment Act which lays out the working conditions in Singapore, an employee is not supposed to work more than eight hours per day.
-Shift workers should not work more than 12 hours per day.
+Shift workers should not work more than twelve hours per day.
 In either case, employees should not work more than 44 hours per week.
 Many businesses are open Monday through Friday, with Saturday being a half day.
 However, a five-day work week is gaining popularity as well.
-Because travel distances are rather short in Singapore, you will have lots of free time to enjoy your stay away from home.

 Exceptions can be made for employees to work overtime.
-However, you are not allowed to work more than 72 hours in overtime per month, all in all.
-This limit cannot be exceeded unless the Ministry of Manpower has granted an exemption.
+However, you are not allowed to work more than 72 hours in overtime per month in total.
+You cannot exceed this limit unless the Ministry of Manpower has granted an exemption.
 If your employer agrees to reimburse you for overtime, he or she is obligated to pay an allowance of at least 1.5 times of your hourly basic rate.

-Overtime allowances are mandatory for employees with a monthly salary of less than $2,000 and for workers with a monthly salary of less than $4,500.
-All other categories of employees have to negotiate the type and amount of allowance with their employer and need to refer to their employment contract.
+Overtime allowances are mandatory for employees with a monthly salary of less than 2,500 SGD and for workmen with a monthly salary of less than 4,500 SGD.
+All other categories of employees have to negotiate their overtime allowance and the amount with their employer and need to refer to their employment contract.

 Expats in Singapore benefit from eleven public holidays and eight major festivals throughout the year.
-They are a testimony of the cultural and religious diversity in the small country.
+They are a testimony to the cultural and religious diversity of the small country.
 Singapore’s major public and religious holidays include: